Wednesday, October 2, 2024

 How do the Orkneys fit into WWI and WWII?
 The British and American Navy, Army, and Air Force used the area as a base—I will be studying this in the future.
 In WWII, one of the reasons was because Nazi Germany occupied nearby Norway.

 Another important stop was Skaill House, a historic manor house first built in the early 1600s and is still a residence by a Lord today.
 The manor house overlooks Skara Brae, western Europe’s best example of a neolithic village.
 We enjoyed lunch at the gift shop’s coffee shop—TK and I shared carrot cake.
 Daring Bob tried Cullen Skink, a soup of smoked fish, leeks, potatoes, and milk.
-He said it was good, even though he really wanted Kidney Pie.
+He said it was good, even though he really wanted Steak Kidney Pie.

 One of the homes in Skara Brae--